What's happening with TikTok? Here's the latest - KESQ

 But as the relationship between Washington and Beijing frays, the fate of the video app, which is owned by China’s ByteDance, looks uncertain.
 In recent weeks, US government officials have claimed that TikTok poses a serious threat to national security, and President Donald Trump has threatened to ban it unless an American company takes control of its domestic operations.

 That set off a bidding contest that’s roped in some of America’s top corporations, including Microsoft, Oracle and Walmart.
 While Microsoft is no longer a contender — the company on Sept.
-13 announced its bid was rejected by ByteDance — Oracle appears to have emerged victorious and Walmart may still have a small part to play.
-Oracle has agreed to become TikTok’s business partner in the United States, though it’s not clear that the proposed deal will appease government officials on either side, who have indicated they intend to carefully review any new arrangement.
+13 announced its bid was rejected by ByteDance — Oracle and Walmart appear to have emerged victorious.

+The latest major development came Saturday, when Trump said he’d approved a deal “in concept” between ByteDance, Oracle and Walmart, temporarily averting a looming ban on the app that had sent downloads soaring.
+But the saga isn’t over yet.
+Beijing still needs to weigh in, and Trump’s backing isn’t set in stone.

 What is clear is that the fight over TikTok is bigger than who owns an app popular with Generation Z. It’s also about the future of US-China relations, and the murky new rules businesses are forced to navigate as tensions between the world’s two biggest economies ramp up.